harness/developer-hub/kb/continuous-delivery/articles/api-list-of-execution-ids-execution-details-in-one-call.md

 ---
-description: KB - API to get list of plaExecutionIDs and all execution details
+description: KB - API to get list of planExecutionIDs and all execution details
-title: API to get list of plaExecutionIDs and all execution details in one call
+title: Fetch a lite version of execution details along with the input YAML that was passed during the execution via API
 ---

 ## Overview